AdobeDocs/experience-manager-cloud-service.en/help/assets/asset-selector.md

 ### Integrate Micro Frontend Asset Selector using Vanilla JS {#integration-with-vanilla-js}

-You can integrate any Adobe or non-Adobe application with Experience Manager Assets as a Cloud Service repository and select assets from within the application.
+You can integrate any [!DNL Adobe] or non-Adobe application with [!DNL Experience Manager Assets] as a [!DNL Cloud Service] repository and select assets from within the application.
 The integration is done by importing the Asset Selector package and connecting to the Assets as a Cloud Service using the Vanilla JavaScript library.
-Edit the index.html file to define the authentication details to access the Assets as a Cloud Service repository and to configure the Asset Selector display properties.
+Edit the `index.html` file to define the authentication details to access the Assets as a Cloud Service repository and to configure the Asset Selector display properties.
-The authentication to the Experience Manager Assets as a Cloud Service repository depends on various factors such as:
+The authentication to the [!DNL Experience Manager Assets] as a [!DNL Cloud Service] repository depends on various factors such as:
-*   You are integrating an Adobe application on [Unified Shell](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/overview/aem-cloud-service-on-unified-shell.html?lang=en).
+*   You are integrating an [!DNL Adobe] application on [Unified Shell](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/overview/aem-cloud-service-on-unified-shell.html?lang=en).
 *   You already have an Identity Management System (IMS) token generated for authentication.
-*   You are not integrating an Adobe application on Unified Shell and do not have an IMS token generated for authentication.
+*   You are not integrating an [!DNL Adobe] application on Unified Shell and do not have an IMS token generated for authentication.
 The first two scenarios are referred to as non-IMS flow in this article and the third scenario is referred to as an IMS flow.

 #### Example for the non-IMS flow {#non-ims-vanilla}

-Use this example `index.html` file for authentication if you are integrating an Adobe application on Unified Shell or if you already have an IMS token generated for authentication.
+Use this example `index.html` file for authentication if you are integrating an [!DNL Adobe] application on Unified Shell or if you already have an IMS token generated for authentication.
-Access the Asset Selector package using the `Script` tag, as shown in line 9 to line 11 of the example index.html file.
-Define the authentication and other Assets as a Cloud Service access related properties in the const props section, as shown in line 20 to line 27 of the `index.html` file.
+Access the Asset Selector package using the `Script` tag, as shown in *line 9* to *line 11* of the example `index.html` file.
+Define the authentication and other Assets as a Cloud Service access-related properties in the const props section, as shown in *line 20* to *line 27* of the `index.html` file.
-The `PureJSSelectors` global variable, mentioned in line 29, is used to render the Micro Frontend Asset Selector in the web browser.
+The `PureJSSelectors` global variable, mentioned in *line 29*, is used to render the Micro Frontend Asset Selector in the web browser.
-Asset Selector is rendered on the `<div>` container element, as mentioned in line 35 and line 36.
+Asset Selector is rendered on the `<div>` container element, as mentioned in *line 35* and *line 36*.

 ```html {line-numbers="true"}
 <!DOCTYPE html>